ppenenko/metashade/README.md

 ## Rationale
 * Programming at a more abstract level than the target language:
-    * Metaprogramming - think C++ templates but more flexible.
+    * Metaprogramming - think C++ templates but with greater flexibility.
     Like any other Python code, Mestashade code is polymorphic at generation time.
     This approach can replace the traditional ubershader practice, effectively replacing the C preprocessor with Python.
     * Stricter typing - e.g. a 3D point and an RGB color can be represented with different Metashade types, backed by the same data type in HLSL.